Mick Blake

 Michael Patrick Blake (13 September 1874 – 2 January 1931) was an Australian rules footballer who played with St Kilda in the Victorian Football League (VFL).

 Biography

 Early life and family

-Blake was born in St Kilda, Victoria on 13 September 1874, one of 11 children to Irish emigrants John Blake and Ellen Coen, who came from Galway.
+Blake was born in St Kilda, Victoria on 13 September 1874, one of 11 children to Irish emigrants John Blake and Ellen Coen, who came from County Galway.
 He had seven brothers, many of whom were also gifted sportsmen, two of them played in the VFL.
 A younger brother, George Blake, was a two-time olympic long-distance runner who also appeared in the VFL, for St Kilda and Carlton.
 James Blake and Tom Blake, both elder brothers, played football for the same two clubs.
 James, who captained St Kilda, retired by the time the VFL was formed, but Tom continued his career in the VFL.
 Another brother, Harry Blake, was a prominent cross country runner.

 He had three children with wife Holly: Allyn, Thomas and Winifred.